NeedsAUsername/express-react-mongo-template/README.md

 # Summary
-- template for a express/react/mongo app with passport/JWT user authentication and working signup/login/logout forms.
+  - website for logging patient data into a medical database
+  - users are doctors (read only) and admin (read/write)
 # Features
+- uses my express-react-mongo-template at https://github.com/NeedsAUsername/express-react-mongo-template
   - Connected React
   - Connected MongoDB
   - Set Up User Auth in Express with JWT and Passport
   - Set Up User Authentication in React side
     - login/signup/logout forms working
     - stores token in local storage and include in header
     - fetches user on app mount if local storage has token
 # Setup
 $ npm install